r0d3r1ch25/online_learning/pipelines/ingestion_service/README.md

 # Data Ingestion Service

 A streaming service that serves time series CSV data one observation at a time via REST API for online learning workflows.
-Integrated with Argo CronWorkflow running every 2 minutes.
+Integrated with Argo CronWorkflow running every minute.

 ## Overview

-The ingestion service streams monthly time series data (1949-1960) with date inputs and integer targets.
+The ingestion service streams monthly time series data (1949-2010) with date inputs and integer targets.
 It maintains state to track current position and provides stream management capabilities.

 ## Features